termite-labs/termite-labs-vibratory-tumbler/README.md

 ## Contributing

+I would very much like to see thi eveolve over time and become a robust, easy to build and affordable tumbler that anyone can put together without special skills or tools beyond access to a 3D printer.

+Any contribution is absolutely welocome, in any form or shape.
+Below is a list of things that I know are needed, but it's not limited to that.

-### Build it
+### Help Needed

 * Build it and take pictures of the process and your results

+* Improve the instructions

-* Polish parts using different media, time and material combinations to help building a catalog for finishing parts
+* Polish parts using different media/time/object combinations to help me build a catalog of techniques for finishing parts

-### Advice
+* If you have any thoughts on things that can be improved or should be changed, let me know.

+* A future version needs a better way to connect power to the motor
+	* A switch would be convenient
+	* A potentiometer would be convenient too

-* A future version should have a better motor
+* A future version needs a better motor
 	* Standard size that is easy to find around the world
 	* Effective at 12V, because 24V power adapters cost much more
 	* It has an easy way to attach an eccentric load to the axle